 No worries!
 You can change your diet type at any time by visiting Settings->My Meal Plan.

-If you need help or have questions, click on "Chat with Specialist" in the lower right-hand corner or email us at support at real plans dot com.
+If you need help or have questions, click on "Chat with Specialist" in the lower right-hand corner during our available chat hours or email us at support at real plans dot com.

 **Mobile app users: Click here to learn how to select your diet type and food exclusions from our mobile app.**